ni/measurement-plugin-labview/CONTRIBUTING.md

 This repo contains [tests](Source/Tests) which verify proper behavior of certain features.
 Tests are exercised automatically by a ["Run G Tests"](.github/workflows/run_g_tests.yml) workflow and can also be run manually.

 The test workflow requires a self-hosted runner, which can be configured as follows:
-  - Set up a [self-hosted runner](https://github.com/ni/measurementlink-labview/settings/actions/runners/new) so that it appears in the repo's [runners list](https://github.com/ni/measurementlink-labview/settings/actions/runners) and includes a `self-hosted` tag.
+  - Set up a [self-hosted runner](https://github.com/ni/measurement-plugin-labview/settings/actions/runners/new) so that it appears in the repo's [runners list](https://github.com/ni/measurement-plugin-labview/settings/actions/runners) and includes a `self-hosted` tag.
   - Install required software to the machine.
 Below is the required software with minimum versions.
       - LabVIEW 2020 SP1 64-bit
-      - MeasurementLink 2023 Q1
+      - InstrumentStudio 2024 Q3
       - JKI VI Package Manager 2023
           - grpc-labview 1.0.0.1
           - JSONtext 1.7.0.118